Forestry-Robotics-UC/curt_dataset_recorder/README.md

 - **openzen/** → CURTmini internal IMU
 - **rm3100/** → RM3100 Magnetometer
 - **recorder/** → hector_recorder
+- **foxglove/** → Foxglove and RViZ docker containers

 A **docker-compose.yml** file creates all containers for the sensors and the recording.

 ### 1.2 Shared ROS 2 Workspace

-The directory **ros2_ws/** is a workspace shared across all containers.
+The directory ```ros2_ws/``` is a workspace shared across all containers.
 Each container mounts:

-- **ros2_ws/<sensor>-build/** → Build folder of each container

-This prevents each container from rebuilding the full workspace and allows faster startup.
+- **ros2_ws/<sensor>-build/** → Build folder of each container This prevents each container from rebuilding the full workspace and allows faster startup.
+This directory also contains two packages that are being shared to the containers:

 ### 1.3 Shared Entry-Point Scripts